 # Next up

-Have a look at the code example below to get a better sense of how the above translates in development.
-If you feel ready to dive into the next main concept of the Cosmos SDK, you can head straight to the next section) to learn more about modules.
+Look at the following code example to get a better sense of how theory translates into development.
+If you feel ready to dive into the next main concept of the Cosmos SDK, you can go directly to the next section) to learn more about modules.

 In the previous code examples, the ABCI application was aware of a single transaction type: that of a checkers move with four